The Fair Maid of the West: Modern productions

 The Royal Shakespeare Company mounted Trevor Nunn's rollicking, well-received production in the 1986–7 season; it was the inaugural production of Stratford-on-Avon's Swan Theatre in December 1986, then played Newcastle upon Tyne before transferring to the Mermaid Theatre in London.
 It starred Sean Bean as Spencer, Imelda Staunton as Bess, and Pete Postlethwaite as Roughman.

 The North American premier of The Fair Maid of the West was directed at Whitman College by Jack Freimann in its 1986-7 season.

 A condensation and adaptation of The Fair Maid of the West by Kevin Theis was staged by the CT20 Ensemble in Chicago in November 1994.
 The script is available through Dramatic Publishing at www.DramaticPublishing.com.

 The American Shakespeare Center's 2010 Fall Season includesd a production of the first part of The Fair Maid of the West.
 Performances ran between 6 October and 27 November 2010.

 The Philadelphia Artist's Collective put the first part of The Fair Maid of the West on from 1 April 2015 through 18 April 2015.

+The RSC in Stratford-upon-Avon presented a new edit of the two parts in December 2023 at the Swan Theatre.